lemousehunter/SC1015-NLP-Spam-Detection-Project/README.md

 - requirements.txt: list of versions required for the libraries we used in our code

 Folders of Interest:
-- data: contains all data directories, including pre-trained embeedings, processed, raw, results and train_test (this train_test folder is used for notebook only)
+- data: contains all data directories, including pre-trained embeddings, processed, raw, results and train_test (this train_test folder is used for notebook only)
 - pre-trained: contains glove pre-trained embeddings
 - processed: contains the cleaned txt file and the train test folder (this train test is used solely by the TrainValidate class)
 - raw: contains all the raw data